robertandrewstevens/GitRStudio/README.md

 # GitRStudio
 Test Git/GitHub with RStudio

-This is a line from RStudio
+This is a line from RStudio.

+This is another line from RStudio.